KarmelkowyKuc/vrising_randomizer/README.md

     - add possibility to generate randomizer with seeding (not sure if neccesary if there are files for it)

+    - does make to fight every boss, just a random number with increased difficulty

+    -
 ==========================================================================

 ==========================================================================